-27. While not the direct responsibility of the political affairs component and taking into account limitations in mobile connectivity at the country level, the missions' use of social media as an advocacy tool for promoting peace was difficult to gauge.
+27. While not the direct responsibility of the political affairs component, and taking into account limitations in mobile connectivity at the country level, the missions' use of social media as an advocacy tool for promoting peace was difficult to gauge.
 In terms of the actual number of mission followers on Twitter and Facebook, two of the largest social media platforms, outreach across missions varied significantly.
-Social media activities appeared to be most prevalent around national events; the accounts of senior mission leaders, such as the SRSG or DSRSG, accounted for a sizable proportion of Twitter coverage of the missions' activities at the national level.
+Social media activities appeared to be most prevalent in relation to national events; the accounts of senior mission leaders, such as the Special Representatives or Deputy Special Representatives of the Secretary-General, accounted for a sizeable proportion of Twitter coverage of the missions' activities at the national level.
 As one example, the event on the Political Agreement for Peace and Reconciliation in the Central African Republic had 765 and 723 "likes" on Twitter and Facebook, respectively.

-28. The level of engagement around key political events at the subnational levels was more limited.
-One example of this was the ceasefire agreement and road map to end violence in Bria and Haute-Kotto prefecture in the Central African Republic, which received no coverage on Twitter and only 20 "likes" on Facebook.
-Similarly, while the inclusive political dialogue in Bamako, Mali, received 883 and 637 "likes" on Twitter and Facebook respectively, the subnational truce between the Coordination of Azawad Movements and Platform, both signatory movements, received almost no coverage.
+28. The level of engagement in relation to key political events at the subnational level was more limited.
+One example of this was the ceasefire agreement and road map to end violence in Bria, Haute-Kotto Prefecture, in the Central African Republic, which received no coverage on Twitter and only 20 "likes" on Facebook.
+Similarly, while the inclusive political dialogue in Bamako, received 883 and 637 "likes" on Twitter and Facebook respectively, the subnational truce between the Coordination des mouvements de l'Azawad and the Platform, both signatory movements, received almost no coverage.
 Furthermore, mission social media posts specifically on women's participation in peace processes were also limited.

-The missions' own performance data on their political affairs work were also limited a.
-Number of violations of a peace agreement by signed armed groups;
+The missions' own performance data on their political affairs work were also limited

 29. Despite these positive ratings, however, programme performance data on the results of political affairs components in the missions was limited.
-While reporting did occur through mandatory Result Based Budgeting (RBB), the RBB indicators primarily reported progress in terms of outputs and not on outcomes.
+While reporting did occur through mandatory results-based budgeting, progress in the results-based budgeting indicators was primarily reported in terms of outputs and not outcomes.

-30. The recent introduction of the CPAS across all the missions was intended to bridge this gap by facilitating mission reporting on outcomes.
-An assessment of the CPAS framework suggested it was a highly relevant tool to measure mission performance for political affairs.
+30. The recent introduction of the Comprehensive Planning and Performance Assessment System across all the missions was intended to bridge this gap by facilitating mission reporting on outcomes.
+An assessment of the System framework suggested that it was a highly relevant tool for measuring mission performance on political affairs.
 Examples of pertinent indicators in this regard included: